r4ghu/iOS-CoreML-Inceptionv3/README.md

 This is the implementation of Object Recognition using Inception-v3 model on Apple's CoreML Framework.

-The app fetches frames from your camera at ~30 FPS and perform object detection in real-time.
+The app fetches frames from your camera at ~30 FPS and perform object recognition in almost real-time.

 ## Requirements